Southern California’s premier pediatric program

 No matter when it occurs (day or night), incontinence can cause great distress for both the parent and child.
-When incontinence becomes a frequent occurrence, many parents think that something may be physically or psychologically wrong with their child, fear that their child will be teased or ridiculed, and are concerned about their child’s self-esteem.
+When it becomes a frequent occurrence, many parents think that something may be physically or psychologically wrong with their child, fear that their child will be teased or ridiculed and are concerned about their child’s self-esteem.

 Persistent nighttime bedwetting (nocturnal enuresis) is the most common issue of bladder control in childhood.
 The family can take comfort in the fact that the problem is common and children generally outgrow it.
 In the meantime, though, the agony continues.
 Frequent wetting can also damage the urinary tract.

 The 2-B-Dry Program

 We have also established the 2-B-Dry Program to help children learn healthy voiding habits, achieve greater continence and prevent urinary infections and other problems associated with incontinence.
 Our urologists and nurse practitioners are experienced at determining if there is a physical cause for the wetting and work to prescribe a unique treatment plan tailored for each child.

 - Based on the latest research and treatment modalities.